sedna-tech/aliexpress-coupons-finder/privacy-policy.md

 “AliExpress Coupons Finder” uses local storage to save the user’s settings.
 All data are stored offline in your browser.

-To enable us to provide you with new powerful ChatGPT features, we need your permission to access the following information:

-- Web logs, browsing content and history
-- We access and collect this information in an aggregated non-identifying way, which means we do not identify or target an individual user.
-This information is collected for the purpose of providing the service functionality, to improve our apps and services and create aggregated research and marketing insights.

 ## ANALYTICS DATA

 We do use, collect, or process Google Analytics data for improving our services.